spinnaker/kayenta/docs/canary-config.md

 ## CanaryMetricSetQueryConfig (object)

-Metric source interface for describing how to query for a given metric / metric source.
+Metric source interface for describing how to query for a given metric or metric source.

 ### Properties